honolulu0/wookteam/install/en/DOCKER.md

 ## Upgrade

-- Enter the directory and run the following command in turn:
+- Go to the directory and run the following commands in turn:

 ```bash
 $ git fetch --all